jeroenp/vim-xquery-syntax/README.md

 XQuery Comments are balanced, so "(: (: :)" leaves a comment open (Mark Logic 4.0)

 XML Comments are supported like any other literal piece of XML.
-So yes, these are part of the output and shouldn't be used to document your code.
+So yes, these are part of the output and shouldn’t be used to document your code.

 TODO
 ----